profemzy/akowe/docs/MIGRATION_FIXES.md

 ## Issues and Fixes

-We encountered several compatibility issues when running migrations:
+We encountered several compatibility issues when running migrations, and we've implemented fixes for each:

 1. **CASCADE in DROP TABLE statements**
    - **Issue**: SQLite doesn't support the `CASCADE` option in `DROP TABLE` statements.